alissin/little-big-tips/_vfx/sky-rotation-shader/README.md

 ...
 ```

-Step 6 - find a very cool skybox cubemap on Asset Store and don't forget to set the texture shape as `Cube` and apply:
+Step 6 - find a very cool skybox cubemap in the Asset Store and don't forget to set the texture shape as `Cube` and apply:

 > ![cubemap-texture](./cubemap-texture.png)